The Education Pipeline: How Art Schools Reproduce the Hierarchy

 3.2 Who Can Afford the Credential: Racial and Income Stratification

-The MFA is a credential that costs between $80,000 and $200,000 to obtain, confers a median post-graduation income from creative work below $20,000 per year, and is required for access to the majority of university studio art teaching positions.
+The MFA is a credential that costs between $80,000 and more than $230,000 to obtain, confers a median post-graduation income from creative work below $20,000 per year, and is required for access to the majority of university studio art teaching positions.
 The economic logic of this credential is not difficult to follow: it is accessible, without significant financial hardship, primarily to students who either have independent means or who are supported by full-fellowship programs at elite institutions.
 Both paths have racial and economic demographics.

 The racial dimension of this stratification intersects with the technical dimension in a specific way.
-Students from communities with strong mosaic, textile, or other historically excluded traditions — including many immigrant communities in the United States and students from the Global South — are more likely to arrive at art school with serious training in technically demanding media that the MFA curriculum does not teach or credential.
+Students from communities with strong mosaic, textile, or craft traditions — including many immigrant communities in the United States and students from the Global South — are more likely to arrive at art school with serious training in technically demanding media that the MFA curriculum does not teach or credential.
 The experience they bring is devalued by the system they enter.
 The credential they need is organized around the vocabulary of a different tradition.
 The path through the credential to the gallery or teaching position requires them to translate their practice into terms the system recognizes — which frequently means describing their work in the critical language of painting or sculpture, or abandoning the medium they know best.

 3.3 The Adjunct Trap: The MFA Pipeline and Contingent Academic Labor

-$3,500 median pay per course for adjunct faculty (AAUP); $28,000/yr for a “full” contingent load
+$3,500 average pay per course for adjunct faculty (AAUP); $28,000/yr for a “full” contingent load

 3.4 The Cui Bono of the MFA Industrial Complex